-One of most time consuming portions of analyzing crash data is ensuring that the system has appropriate symbols.
+One of most time-consuming portions of analyzing crash data is ensuring that the system has appropriate symbols.
 This allows users to have human readable debug information.
-Without this information, debugging becomes more difficult.
-Instead of seeing useful information like function names, parameters, and even variable information for the offending software, you have gaps.
+Without this information, deduplication is less accurate, and debugging becomes more difficult.
+Instead of seeing an accurate grouping of crashes and useful information like function names, parameters, and even variable information for the offending software, you have gaps.

 Backtrace now provides advanced symbolication techniques to support analysis of crash dumps that require symbol files.

 - Backtrace will notify users when there are crashes missing symbols, and guide them through a Symbol Upload wizard.

 - A new Binary Symbol Format significantly improves the speed for processing symbols and for loading the debugger with human readable call stacks.

 - An improved user experience makes it easier to generally manage symbols in Backtrace.